-BCAS, the UK’s only trade association for the compressed air industry, is pleased to announce its partnership with Reshoring UK, a new platform designed to connect manufacturers and suppliers across the UK’s engineering market.
+BCAS has announced that it is partnering with Reshoring UK, a new platform designed to connect manufacturers and suppliers across the UK’s engineering market.

 Developed through a collaboration between over 20 leading industrial engineering associations, the platform supplies businesses with a wealth of information that they can use to successfully determine a new supplier partnership.